ppanchal97/compsci/cs50/notes.md

 ### General Knowledge
 - Strings are implemented similarly to arrays in a contiguous block of memory.
 - In C, double quotes automatically insert the `\0` character at the end of a string.
+- Any values that are not initialized explicitly will be initialized with garbage values.
+- Passing any variables into a function gives it local copies and not the actual variables in memory - this is "pass by value".
+To use the underlying memory, a function needs the memory address, then use dereferencing to modify the underlying value.

+### Garbage Values
+- Values left in memory once a program has finished running.
+- Uninitialized variables have garbage values.
+- When a program allocates memory and then subsequently deallocates it, the memory is not necessarily erased the data that was previously stored in it.
+Instead, the memory is simply marked as available for reuse by the operating system.
+This means that the data that was previously stored in the memory is still present, at least until the operating system reuses the memory and overwrites the data with new information.
+If a program subsequently allocates the same memory again and accesses the data that was previously stored in it, it is possible that the program could retrieve sensitive information that was not properly erased or overwritten.
+This could happen, for example, if the program is not designed to properly initialize or erase the memory before using it.
+To prevent sensitive information from being accessed in this way, it is important to properly erase or overwrite the data in memory when it is no longer needed, and to allocate and initialize memory correctly when it is needed.
+This can help to ensure that sensitive information is not inadvertently accessed by other programs or processes.

 ### Hexadecimal
 - Hexadecimal notation makes it easy to read large numbers - helpful in the case of reading memory addresses or bytes.